lassepe/PrioritizedConstraintsMPC.jl/README.md

     - Learn about how to `activate` a project environment.
     - Learn about how to install the dependencies of a project via `instantiate`.
 6. If necessary, read up on the language basics/syntax in the [manual](https://docs.julialang.org/en/v1/manual/getting-started/).
 If you already know Python/C++, you will be able to pick up most of this on the fly.
+7. Set up the license for that PATH solver.
+Consult the [installation instructions of `ParametricMCPs.jl`](https://github.com/lassepe/parametricmcps.jl#installation) for more details.

 ## The Assessment Task